AlpsBench: An LLM Personalization Benchmark for Real-Dialogue Memorization and Preference Alignment: AlpsBench Evaluation Framework

 The dynamic evolution of user preferences requires personalized AI assistants to possess a sophisticated memory-updating mechanism.
 This process hinges on three fundamental capabilities: (i) the robustness in filtering dialogue noise, (ii) the ability to add new user preferences, and (iii) the logic for resolving preference conflicts by reasonably updating outdated memories with new information.
 Thus, we introduce the \textit{Personalized Information Update} task:

-where the task requires assistant to output the updated memories $\hat{\mathcal{M}}_{new}$ and categorize each update according to an action type $\hat{\text{Act}} \in $ [Retention, Addition, Modification], corresponding to the aforementioned capabilities.
-The evaluation of this task involves calculating the accuracy of the predicted actions against the human-annotated ground truth.
-Additionally, the updated memories can be leveraged for further analysis of the AI assistants (\textit{c.f., }subsection~\ref{sec:Task2_exp_result}).
+where the task requires the assistant to output updated memories $\hat{\mathcal{M}}_{new}$ and categorize each update according to an action type $\hat{\mathrm{Act}} \in \{\text{Retention}, \text{Addition}, \text{Modification}\}$, corresponding to the aforementioned capabilities.
+In this paper, we apply the same semantic matching protocol as in Task 1 and report F1 between updated memories and human-annotated ground truth as the primary metric.
+Action-level accuracy and other diagnostic metrics are available on the leaderboard.
+The updated memories can also be leveraged for further analysis of the AI assistants (\textit{cf.} Subsection~\ref{sec:Task2_exp_result}).

-\subsection{Task3: Personalized Information Retrieval}
+\subsection{Task 3: Personalized Information Retrieval}

 The ability to retrieve relevant memories is a cornerstone of an AI assistant's personalization.
 Accurately identifying useful insights from a user's vast memory pool significantly enhances the AI assistant's capacity to provide tailored responses.
 In this light, we introduce the \textit{Personalized Information Retrieval} task: